evanfrawley/idyll-lang.github.io/docs/components-custom.md

 ## Name Resolution

 Components lookup is based on filenames.
 If your component name is in `CamelCase`, it will automatically be converted to `kebab-case`, so for example if you want to create a component named `CustomComponent`, it should be stored in a file called `custom-component.js`.

 Custom component are meant for times when more complex and custom code is needed.
 By default Idyll will look for your custom components inside of a folder called `components/`.
 If you wish to change the custom component path, specify it with the `--components` option, e.g.
 `idyll index.idl --css styles.css --components custom/component/path/`.

-Continue to learn how to use [variables and datasets](/components-variables-and-datasets).
+Continue to learn how to use [references](/components-refs) to make your page more dynamic.